What to Buy This Holiday Season for Aging Family Members Who Already Have Everything

 If your elderly parents have a tough time shopping for groceries or necessities, consider a food delivery or subscription service.
 Setting them up for a subscription service – whether for practical or luxury items – will be a nice treat.
 Here are some of the possibilities.

-- Food Subscription Services: Between fruit-of-the-month, CSA (community supported agriculture) boxes, snack food subscriptions or bacon of the month, you should be able to find something that would be a nice treat or necessity.
+- Food Subscription Services: Between fruit-of-the-month, CSA (community supported agriculture) boxes, bagel of the month or tea of the month, you should be able to find something that would be a nice treat or necessity.

-- Entertainment: You can purchase a Netflix or Hulu subscription for your parents, provided you show them how to use it (and leave easy-to-follow directions).
+- Entertainment: You can purchase a Netflix subscription or Amazon Fire Stick for your parents, provided you show them how to use it (and leave easy-to-follow directions).
 You can also get him a Kindle Unlimited subscription so that they can read as many e-books as they’d like each month.
 This is great for a bookworm who doesn’t have transportation to the library or bookstore!

 Stocking Stuffers for Elderly Loved Ones